troglobit/mini-snmpd/README.md

     make -j5
     sudo make install-strip

+To use the `/etc/mini-snmpd.conf` support, both the `pkgconfig` and `libConfuse` packages must be installed.
+Installing from pre-built packages differ between systems, check naming and suffix (`-dev`) to match your system.

 > **Note:** mini-snmpd-X.Y.tar.gz is not an actual release.
 See the
 > [releases page on GitHub][releases] for the latest versioned release.